 7. Avoid taking on more debt

-Once you’ve implemented a savings plan, found ways to increase your income and started to reduce your spending the main thing you need to do is avoid more debt.
+Once you’ve implemented a savings plan, found ways to increase your income, and started reducing your spending, the main thing you need to do is avoid more debt.

-If you think it’s likely you’ll start to spend any available funds, it might be worth consolidating your debt into a loan with a reducing balance and cutting up the plastic once and for all.
+If you think you’ll likely start spending any available funds, it might be worth consolidating your debt into a loan with a reducing balance and cutting up the plastic once and for all.

-Do whatever you need to do not to get back into debt.
-Remember, living debt-free is the goal here.
+Do whatever you need to do to avoid getting back into debt.

 8. Set a big goal